 - Exchanges and training on women’s and children’s rights, gender-based violence, gender equality, sexual and reproductive health, human trafficking, access to justice or civic education and peace promotion to help motivate and empower women.

-FXB provides ongoing coaching and mentoring throughout the three years of the program to ensure that participants develop the confidence and ability to take action and acquire the economic and social skills necessary to successfully move out of extreme poverty.
+FXB provides ongoing coaching and mentoring throughout the three years of the project to ensure that participants develop the confidence and ability to take action and acquire the economic and social skills necessary to successfully move out of extreme poverty.

 THE STRENGTH OF OUR ACTION : ENSURING SUSTAINABLE AUTONOMY